iunera/nlweb-js-client/README.md

 # NLWeb JS Client

 A streaming chat interface client library for embedding AI-powered chat functionality in web applications.
+This library provides an easy way to add interactive, AI-powered chat capabilities to your website or web application.

+## Features

+- Real-time streaming responses
+- Customizable UI components
+- Support for multiple integration methods (bundled, ES modules)
+- Configurable API endpoints
+- Responsive design that works on desktop and mobile
+- Simple HTML structure for easy integration

 ## Installation